T76-org/instrument-core/README.md

 Core 1 is reserved for bare-metal critical tasks that have strict timing and priority requirements.

 ## Using the template

-TODO: Please note that this section does not represent the current state of the project, as it is still under development.

 The IC includes a convenient template that makes it easy to build your own firmware that implements the T76 framework.